Emma (novel): Plot summary

 Emma Woodhouse's friend and former governess, Miss Taylor, has just married Mr Weston.
-Having introduced them, Emma takes credit for their marriage and decides that she likes matchmaking.
-After returning home to Hartfield, Emma forges ahead with her new interest against the advice of her friend Mr Knightley, whose brother is married to Emma's elder sister, Isabella.
-She attempts to match her new friend, Harriet Smith, to Mr Elton, the vicar of Highbury.
-Emma persuades Harriet to refuse a marriage proposal from Robert Martin, a respectable young farmer, although Harriet likes him.
+Emma takes credit for bringing them together and feels herself skilled at matchmaking.
+Against the advice of her friend Mr Knightley, Emma attempts to match her new friend, Harriet Smith, with Mr Elton, the vicar of Highbury.
+Emma persuades Harriet to refuse a marriage proposal from respectable young farmer Robert Martin, although Harriet likes him.
 Mr Elton, a social climber, mistakenly believes Emma is in love with him and proposes to her.
 When Emma reveals she believed him attached to Harriet, he is outraged, considering Harriet socially inferior.
-After Emma rejects him, Mr Elton goes to Bath and returns with a pretentious, nouveau-riche wife, as Mr Knightley expected he would do.
-Harriet is heartbroken, and Emma feels ashamed about misleading her.
+Mr Elton goes to Bath and returns with a pretentious, nouveau-riche wife, as Mr Knightley had predicted.
+Harriet is heartbroken, and Emma feels ashamed for misleading her.

-Frank Churchill, Mr Weston's son, arrives for a two-week visit.
-Frank had been adopted as a boy by his wealthy and domineering aunt (who is now in poor health) and has had few recent opportunities to visit.
-Mr Knightley tells Emma that, while Frank is intelligent and engaging, he has a shallow character.
-Jane Fairfax also arrives to visit her aunt, Miss Bates, and grandmother, Mrs Bates, for a few months; intending then to find a governess position, as she is now twenty-one and determined to support herself.
-She is the same age as Emma and has received an excellent education through her father's friend, Colonel Campbell, but intends not to depend on the Campbell's good nature indefinitely.
-Emma has remained somewhat aloof from Jane because she envies her and is annoyed by everyone, including Mrs Weston and Mr Knightley, praising Jane.
-Mrs Elton seeks to take Jane under her wing; announcing - before it is wanted - that she will find her a governess post.
+Mr Weston's son Frank Churchill arrives for a two-week visit.
+Adopted as a boy by his wealthy and domineering aunt, Frank has rarely visited his father.
+Jane Fairfax also arrives to visit her aunt, Miss Bates, and grandmother, Mrs Bates.
+She is now twenty-one and intends to support herself by becoming a governess.
+She is the same age as Emma and has received an excellent education through her father's friend, Colonel Campbell, but has no financial resources.
+Emma envies her and is annoyed by everyone's praise of Jane.
+Mrs Elton takes Jane under her wing and announces that she will find her a governess post.